Auctioning with Strategically Reticent Bidders: A Model of Auctioning with

-We also denote $\bv_i( b_i || \s)$ as the expected valuation of bidder $i$.
-Note that under our value assumption, when $\theta_i$ reveals full information, we can denote the expected value as $\bv_i( b_i || \theta_i) $, since $\theta_{-i}$ does not affects the value function.
-This notational simplification does not hold however when the bidder may reveal partial information $s_i$, and so the input to $\bv$ has to be $\s$.
-As a convention, $s_{-i}$ denote a vector of all signals excluding $s_i$ and let $(s_i', s_{-i})$ denote the signal profile $\s$ with $s_i$ replaced by $s_i'$.
-The same rule also applies to all other notations such as the type profile $\types$, information profile $\states$.
-For notational convenience, we use $(\theta_i, s_{-i})$ to denote signal profile where bidder $i$ fully reveals his state $\theta_i$ whereas other bidders use signals $s_{-i}$.
-We also differentiate the notation of $\states$ and $(\theta_i, \theta_{-i})$ such that the former represents a deterministic information profile \emph{with} the knowledge of $\theta_0$, while the latter is a distribution of information profile \emph{without} the knowledge of $\theta_0$.
-Essentially, we should of $\theta_{-i}$ excludes the information of $\theta_0$.
+We similarly denote $v_i( b_i ; \s)$ as the expected valuation of bidder $i$.
+If only $\sigma_i$ is fully revealed, we will write bidder $i$'s value as $v_i( b_i ; \sigma_i) := \Ex_{\theta_i\sim \sigma_i} v_i(t_i; \theta_i) $, since $\sigma_i$ is assumed to be a sufficient predictor of $v_i$.
+However, this notational simplification is not valid anymore when bidder $i$ reveals partial information --- the auctioneer may use the $s_{-i}$ to estimate $\theta_i$, so the input to $v_i$ has to be $\s$ in general.
+Thus the auctioneer's inference becomes much simpler if bidders reveal full information; this is an advantage of considering truthful mechanisms, as we will do later.
+As a convention, here $s_{-i}$ denotes a vector of all signals excluding $s_i$ and $(\sigma_i, s_{-i})$ denotes the signal profile $\s$ with $s_i$ replaced by $\sigma_i$.
+The same rule also applies to all other notations such as the type profile $\types$, information profile $\bsigma$, value profile $\v$ or experiment profiles $\blambda$.
+We can also interpret $\blambda$ as a single aggregated experiment that generates $\s$.
+We will use $\blambda$ to denote the joint distribution of signal profile $\s$, where the probability of signal profile $\s$ from the aggregated experiment is derived as follows,